 This worked very well.
 I've written more about it on my saddle review page Brooks B17 select review section.

-These work very well, since the bike trip I've used them almost daily for groceries and transporting things, heavy stuff too, so these have been tested extensively by now and they are as yet still perfect.
-This is quite different from the sturdy looking/feeling but not very long lasting bags from Hema.
+The panniers work very well, since the bike trip I've used them almost daily for groceries and transporting things, heavy stuff too, so these have been tested extensively by now and they are as yet still perfect.
+This is quite different from the sturdy looking/feeling but not very long lasting bags from Dutch brand Hema or other low priced panniers.
 I will add pictures of all this...

-The bags have been used now for more than 2 years and are still as new, no tears or antyhing and I transported a lot of heavy stuff in them.
+The bags have been used now for more than 2 years (Update Jan.
+2018: for more than 4 years now...) and are still as new, no tears or antyhing like that and I used them to transport a lot of heavy stuff.
 Such bags are worth the money, and I expect it's the same for similar bags from other brands, such as Vaude.
 The quality is just incomparable with cheap bags.

 I had about 37kg baggage in total, in the rear bags, front bags, and a backpack on the rear rack.
 I estimate there was about 12kg in the front bags.
 This makes the bike ungainly to steer, but a problem was that actually this caused the wheel to deform while turning (the rubber doesn't want to make the turn! :)), which was clear from the fact that when turning left/right, the tyre touched the front fender at the point closest to me.
 For this reason it's clear that smaller wheels than 622mm are better for loaded touring, along with selecting a spoke pattern that minimises sideway flex, and also of influence is the hub.
 For this purpose a PD-7 with largish spoke circle is better than a PD-8/PV-8 and similar, as with a larger hub, the spokes become shorter and this means less flex.